akvamalin/real-time-systems/README.md

             > Assume, we create another task, that has a middle-prio (5), and comes to the execution.
 Because this middle-prio task has higher priority than the lower-prio, it may come to the case when the lower-prio task will not get computation time and the higher-prio task will have to wait longer (or forever).

             > To avoid this, the inheritance mechanism comes into play.
 The lower-prio task gets the prio of the higher-prio task so that no middle-priority task blocks the lower and the higher one.
+We must use **mutexes** (thas support priority inheritance protocol) instead of **semaphores** here.^
+            > **NOTE!** We should make sure, that the first free highest priority is not used, because it will be used by the lower priority task (that blocks the higher-prio task).
+This is due to the fact, that each task can have only one priority.
     * use priority ceiling protocol;
     * use mutexes.